Quality Family Law & Divorce Services

 What documentation does a Separation Agreement or Divorce require?

 Read the Latest

-Throughout my experience as a divorce lawyer, it's been that the average person in Alberta who is going through a separation is not clear on when or why they...
+Throughout my experience as a divorce lawyer, my observation has been that the average person in Alberta who is going through separation is not clear why they...

 The New Divorce Act: Changes in Terms Relating to Custody and Access Effective March 1st, 2021 the Canada Divorce Act is being amended and the terminology...